SigmoidFreud/SigmoidFreud.github.io/_posts/2017-4-22-IOTAMicropaymentPOC.md

     )
 {% endhighlight %}

-<p>If you noticed the seed argument for IOTA obj instantiation you can create a new seed/address combination using the following:<\p>
+If you noticed the seed argument for IOTA obj instantiation you can create a new seed/address combination using the following:

 {% highlight python %}
 def generate_addresses(index=0, uri='ip address', auth_token=None):